Cricket match at Ageas Bowl

 Golf, boxing and running

 Those local to the area can get involved in the sporting clubs on offer.
-Both the Poseidon amateur boxing club and the Hedge End running club train at The Ageas Bowl and welcome all levels, from beginner to expert.
+Both the Poseidon amateur boxing club and the Hedge End running club train at The Utilita Bowl and welcome all levels, from beginner to expert.

 Events